10 Ways To Repair a Fence

 - Join the ends and slide the coupler over the joint.

 - Reattach the fencing with fence ties.
 The old ones should still work.
+Learn how to restore a fence.

 Chain Link Fence Repair: Replace Damaged Fencing Fabric